SAP-archive/cloud-s4-sdk-book/README.md

     - alias: "MOCK_SYSTEM"
       uri: "https://bupa-mock-odata-sagittal-inserter.cfapps.eu10.hana.ondemand.com"
 ```
-* Create a `credentials.yml` file (preferably in the same directory) used during tests with the following content:
+* In the same directory, create a `credentials.yml` file used during tests with the following content:
 ```
 ---
 credentials: